0x0verflow/TipeeeRekt.py/README.md

 ## How to
 ### Installation
 TipeeeRekt.py is depending on:
-   `colored
+   `colored,
-   requests
+   requests,
-   json
+   json,
    sys`
 To install these python packages you can use the following commands in your command line:
-   `pip install colored
+   `pip install colored &
-   pip install requests
+   pip install requests &
-   pip install json
+   pip install json &
    pip install sys`

 ### Usage